evennia/evennia/docs/source/Help-System.md

 ## Database help entries

-These are all help entries not involving commands (this is handled automatically by the [Command Auto-help system](Help-System#command-auto-help-system)).
+These are all help entries not involving commands (this is handled automatically by the [Command Auto-help system](./Help-System.md#command-auto-help-system)).
 Non-automatic help entries describe how your particular game is played - its rules, world descriptions and so on.

 A help entry consists of four parts: